 - Give them a structure.
 If you do introduce a SME to a copywriter and ask them to work together, the best thing you can do to help them succeed is provide some structure.
 The copywriter won’t be offended; they’ll appreciate any process that helps spark a connection they know they need to make with their SME.
 I love and rely heavily on this strategic narrative structure … it gets everyone on the same page and always results in a story that hits the nail on the head.
 If you already have a structure you prefer, great.
 The point is to take away the “Where should we even start?” pain that naturally arises when ghostwriter meets guru.

-Ready to turn up the volume on the smart voices in your company?
-We can help engage your SMEs in the right ways.
+If you are looking for an even more in-depth look at how to get ideas brewing, reference our ebook, The Content Huddle: A Structured Process for Ideation.
+If you are ready to turn up the volume on the smart voices in your company, we can help engage your SMEs in the right ways.
 Let’s connect and talk about how we can assist!